emchinn/Bidiagonalization/README.md

-# Golub-Kahan
+# Golub-Kahan Bidiagonalization
-This is a brief overview of the Golub-Kahan Bidiagonalization method.
+This is a brief overview of the Golub-Kahan Bidiagonalization method, using Householder reflectors.